hashicorp/terraform/website/docs/language/values/variables.html.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```

-In some cases where a sensitive variable is used in a nested block, the whole block can be redacted.
-This happens with resources which can have multiple blocks of the same type, where the values must be unique.
-This looks like:
+In some cases where you use a sensitive variable inside a nested block Terraform
+may treat the entire block as redacted.
+This happens for resource types where
+all of the blocks of a particular type are required to be unique, and so
+disclosing the content of one block might imply the content of a sibling block.

 ```
-# main.tf

-resource "some_resource" "a" {
-  nested_block {
-    user_information  = var.user_information # a sensitive variable
-    other_information = "not sensitive data"
-  }
-}

-# CLI output

-Terraform will perform the following actions:

   # some_resource.a will be updated in-place
   ~ resource "some_resource" "a" {
       ~ nested_block {